fvitello/pleiadi-doc/docs/documentation/call/call3/assigned.rst

   Project Title                                                                                                           Assigned core hours
   =====================================================================================================================   ===================
   Simulating the Euclid universe with Pinocchio                                                                             360000
-  Unlocking the potential of JWST, Euclid, and SKA - high-z galaxy evolution and cosmology                                  200000
+  Unlocking the potential of JWST, Euclid, |br| and SKA - high-z galaxy evolution and cosmology                             200000
   Modelling kilonovae at the dawn of a multi-messenger era                                                                  400000
-  Simulazione di box cosmologico con formazione di gas molecolare catalizzato da polvere                                    350000
+  Simulazione di box cosmologico con formazione |br| di gas molecolare catalizzato da polvere                               350000
   =====================================================================================================================   ===================

 .. |br| raw:: html